Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

 <p class="firstLetter">You know her.
-The social media mogul, the beauty entrepreneur, and—perhaps surprisingly to some—the budding lawyer. <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Kim_Kardashian">Kim Kardashian</a> is a woman of many facets, but have you ever wondered what fuels her inner drive?
+The social media mogul, the beauty entrepreneur, and—perhaps surprisingly to some—the budding lawyer. <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Kim_Kardashian">Kim Kardashian</a> is a woman of many facets, but have you ever wondered what fuels her inner drive?
 We're not talking about business acumen or fashion trends here; we're diving deeper into the realm of personality and we think she is an Enneagram Type 3- The Achiever.</p>

 > **Disclaimer** This analysis of Kim Kardashian's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Kim Kardashian.